Luisinhoas/Causal-Inference-GP1-/README.md

 #)
 ```

-We stoped the code as it takes a long time to run (not fixing it properly).
+I stoped the code as it takes a long time to run (not fixing it properly).

 ### 3. Coeftest.
 (Seems to help)

-Now to check whether our data has heteroskedasticity or not, we will construct a variance-covariance matrix.
+Now to check whether the data has heteroskedasticity or not, we will construct a variance-covariance matrix.

 ```{r}
 library(sandwich)